 Definition and Function of a Stanza in Music

 A stanza in music refers to a group of lines within a song that forms a cohesive unit, similar to a paragraph in prose.
-It plays a crucial role in giving the song structure and flow, helping to organize the musical narrative.
+It plays a key role in giving the song structure and flow, helping to organize the musical narrative.

 - A stanza is a group of lines forming a unit in a song.